-Successful verifying your identity is mandatory during the QuietGrowth account creation process.
+Successful verification of your identity by us is mandatory during the QuietGrowth account creation process.

 If your residential address is in Australia, QuietGrowth conducts an online identity verification test.
 In case you fail the online identity verification test, then you would need to provide us the requested certified documentation.
 Please refer the section Individual residing in Australia for more information.

 If your residential address is not in Australia, QuietGrowth will not conduct an online identity verification test.
 Instead, you would need to email us the requested certified/notarised documentation.
 Please refer the section Foreign individual residing outside of Australia for more information.

 The certifying authority would be mentioning the below details on a copy of the identification document.
 Please take a photocopy or printout of your document, and then get that certified.

 'I certify that this is a true copy of the original document' OR 'Certified Copy'